2/25/2025

 Richard Shannon

-Well, hi Brian and Elias, how are you guys doing?
-Doing well, how are you, Richard?
+Well, hi, Brian.
+Elias, how are you guys doing?
+Doing well.
+How are you, Richard?
 How are you?
-Doing fine, thank you.
+Doing fine.
+Thank you.
 Well, let's see here.
-Obviously, giving us a guide here for the first quarter, but I think it's more interesting to think about what you have in mind for the second quarter.
+Obviously, given us a guide here for the first quarter, but I think it's more interesting to think about what you have in mind for the second quarter.
 You're talking about a sizable increase here.
-Then just want to make sure I've got the parameters for thinking about break even and the profitability levels you're expecting for the year.
-Then probably a couple of follow ups on that.
+And then just want to make sure I've got the kind of the parameters for thinking about, you know, kind of break even in the profitability levels you're expecting for the year.
+And then probably a couple of follow-ups on that.

 speaker